-Step into the bar for a cocktail or one of two cocktails invented by carousal bartenders.
+Step into the bar for one of two cocktails invented by carousal bartenders.
 This is a great place to also meet fellow travelers as well as locals.
 Sit here for more than 15 minutes and you will rotate in a full circle around the bar…as they advertise, “the only carousal in town where you have to be 21 to ride it!”
-The rooftop pool is small but is a great place to relax.
+The rooftop pool is small but is a great place to relax and features excellent views of the city skyline.
 A nearby bar can even further extend your relaxation!

 Hotel Monteleone offers a variety of special packages Choose from a romantic weekend, girlfriend getaway, historical, golf, and special summertime deals on their suites.
 Christmas and near the holidays is also a good time to visit with lots of shopping discounts offered at nearby boutique stores.

 A number of Hollywood films have been filmed on site including Double Jeopardy, Glory Road and The Last Time.
 As a stately stand in, the hotel has also appeared in many national TV programs.

 The French Quarter is a fantastic place to be without a car.
 If you have one, keep it parked and spend several hours wandering through the heart of this district on foot.
 Numerous fine art galleries feature paintings, antiques and furniture.
 The French Quarter is unique, you won’t find big name national chain stores here – quaint galleries, restaurants, cafe’s and hotels are the norm.
 The banks of the great Mississippi River are easily within walking distance of the French Quarter.